-- off: This is the default.
+off: This is the default.
 The citation will look like (Smith 1926a).

-This style is no longer recommended by the 16th edition of the Manual. - both: The citation will look like (Smith [1926a] 1985).
-The 15th-edition options old and new are now synonyms for this. - on: The citation will look like (Smith 1926a).
-As noted above, this style is no longer recommended by the 16th edition of the Manual.
+on: The citation will look like (Smith 1926a).

+new: The citation will look like (Smith 1926a/1985).

+old: The citation will look like (Smith [1926a] 1985).

+switchdates

-switchdates If, for any reason, simply switching the date and the origdate isn't possible in a given entry, then you can put switchdates in the options field to achieve the same result.
-Also, now you can use the new preamble version of cmsdate to change the default order of \DeclareLabeldate, generally making this dateswitching in your .bib file unnecessary.
-Please take a look at the full documentation of the date field to which I referred just above, at the preamble cmsdate documentation in section 5.4.3, and also at cms-dates-sample.pdf and dates-test.bib for examples of how all this works.
-Bertold Schweitzer has brought to my attention certain difficult corner cases involving cross-referenced works with more than one date.
-In order to facilitate the accurate presentation of such sources, I made a slight change to the way cmsdate=on and cmsdate=both work.
-If, and only if, a work has only one date, and there is no switchdates in the options field, then cmsdate=on and cmsdate=both will both result in the suppression of the extrayear field in that entry.
-Obviously, if the same options are set in the preamble, this behavior is turned off, so that single-date entries will still work properly without manual intervention.
+If, for any reason, simply switching the date and the origdate isn't possible in a given entry, then you can put switchdates in the options field to achieve the same result.
+Please take a look at the full documentation of the date field to which I referred just above, and also at cms-dates-sample.pdf and dates-test.bib for examples of how all this works.

-The 16th edition of the Manual now specifies that it is "usually sufficient to cite newspaper and magazine articles entirely within the text" (15.47).
+New!

+The Manual specifies that "a list of works cited need not list newspaper items if these have been documented in the text" (17.191).
 This will apply mainly to article and review entries with entrysubtype magazine, and involves a parenthetical citation giving the journaltitle and then the full date, not just the year, with any other relevant identifying information incorporated into running text.
-(Cf. 14.206.)
 In order to facilitate this, I have added a further switch to the cmsdate option - full - which only affects the presentation of citations, and causes the printing of the full date specification there.
 You can use the standard biblatex skipbib option to keep such entries from appearing in the list of references, and you may, if your .bib entry is a complete one, also need useauthor=false in order to ensure that the journaltitle appears in the citations rather than the author.